luca-bassoricci/gitlab/doc/ci/yaml/index.md

 - If the pipeline is a merge request pipeline, check `Dockerfile` for changes.
 - If `Dockerfile` has changed, add the job to the pipeline as a manual job, and the pipeline continues running even if the job is not triggered (`allow_failure: true`).
+- A maximum of 50 patterns or file paths can be defined.
 - If `Dockerfile` has not changed, do not add job to any pipeline (same as `when: never`).

 **Additional details**: